jasmv502/Assign0-Clone/README-leilenah.md

 ## About Me

-👋🏾 I'm Leilenah - co-founder of a startup called Eave Technologies and 2nd year MSCS student (HCI track).
+👋🏾 I'm Leilenah - a co-founder of a B2B SaaS startup called Eave Technologies and a 2nd year MSCS student (HCI track).
 I took a break in-between undergrad and grad school to work as a Software Engineer in industry.
-My strength is software development, but I also enjoy user reasearch and UX/UI design (hence the HCI specialization 🙂).
+My strengths are software development and software project management, but I also enjoy user reasearch and UX/UI design (hence the HCI specialization 🙂).
 I'm looking forward to building something awesome with cool people in this class!

 ## Work Experience